hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/6- Terraform State.md

 ### `terraform apply -refresh=false`

-the refresh command is automatically issued by the "terraform plan" and "terraform apply" command.
+the `refresh` command is `automatically` issued by the `terraform plan` and `terraform apply` command.

-The -refresh=false option is used in normal planning mode to skip the default behavior of refreshing Terraform state before checking for configuration changes.
+The `-refresh=false` option is used in normal planning mode to skip the default behavior of refreshing Terraform state before checking for configuration changes.